ThomasCarroll/htqc/r_course/introToR_Session2.md

 Recap on what we have covered.
 ========================================================

-Day 1 covered introduction to R data types, inputing data, plotting and statistics.
+Session 1 covered introduction to R data types, inputing data, plotting and statistics.

 - [Background to R](#/background)
 - [Data types in R](#/datatypes)